-UCP 600 article 27 states that a clean transport document is one bearing no clause or notation expressly declaring a defective condition of the goods or their packaging, and that the word "clean "need not appear on a transport document.
+UCP 600 article 27 states that a clean transport document is one bearing no clause or notation expressly declaring a defective condition of the goods or their packaging, and that the word "clean "need not appear on a transport document even if a credit has a requirement for that transport document to be "clean on board".

-Furthermore, ISBP 821 paragraph E20 highlights that a bill of lading is not to include a clause or clauses that expressly declare a defective condition of their packaging.
+Furthermore, ISBP 821 paragraph E20 highlights that a bill of lading is not to include a clause or clauses that expressly declare a defective condition of the goods or their packaging.

 The statement on the bill of lading did not specifically indicate any express reference to a defective condition of the goods or their packaging.
-It is not for a document examiner to go beyond this by investigating references to another document which is not required under the terms and conditions of the credit.
+It is not for a document examiner to go beyond this statement by investigating references to another document which is not required under the terms and conditions of the credit.